CiMorgan/SchoolApp/README.md

   *  https://www.entityframeworktutorial.net/

 #### 5. License
-This project is not yet ready for primetime.
+Although it is operational, this project is not yet ready for primetime.